vtman/PerFSeeB/README.md

 <tt>bestPerSeed.exe D:\PerFSeeB\perBlocks D:\PerFSeeB\outTest\bestS 5 6 50 20 200</tt>

 Input files are those generated by <i>periodicBlock</i>.
 The code uses the same template of file names.
 File indices are the minimum/maximum lengths of blocks to be used.
-Ouput files are generated for given lengths of reads.
-Each output file contains the maximum weight, size of a periodic block T, number of these periodic blocks n<sub>b</sub>, "remainder" n<sub>d</sub>, the periodic block and the final seed.
+Output files are generated for given lengths of reads.
+Each output file contains the maximum weight, size of a periodic block T, the number of these periodic blocks n<sub>b</sub>, "remainder" n<sub>d</sub>, the periodic block and the final seed.
 There are usually several seeds in each file.
-For short reads there may be no files generated (empty files).
+For short reads, there may be no files generated (empty files).

 There is also <b>res_#.txt</b> in the output folder containing information about read's length, seed weight, number of sizes for periodic blocks that give us the highest weight and (after | separator) the list of those sizes.
 Note that the code generates seeds based on the main formula.
-Therefore in some cases seeds of higher weight may be found for shorter reads.
+Therefore in some cases, seeds of higher weight may be found for shorter reads.
 Thus it is important to check <b>res_#.txt</b> files to identify those lengths.

 <h2  id="link_bestLaTeX">bestSeedsLaTeX</h2>
-For a given number of mismatches and seed's weight we find the minimum length of reads that can be used and report those best seeds.
-The code has the same paraemters and generate an itemised list for a LaTeX file.
+For a given number of mismatches and seed's weight, we find the minimum length of reads that can be used and report those best seeds.
+The code has the same parameters and generates an itemised list for a LaTeX file.
 By default, we restrict the weights (between 16 and 320), it can be changed in the code (countLoc variable).

 PDF files for the latest seeds are in <b>bestSeeds</b> folder.